fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 {{< exercise path="/content/docs/learning-dart/codelab/lib/switch_statement/" height="300px" >}}

-Solve this one with a switch-expression.
+See if you can solve the next small exercise with a switch-expression.

 Write a simple function that converts Denmark's 7-step-scale to ECTS grading scale.
 See [Academic grading in Denmark](https://en.wikipedia.org/wiki/Academic_grading_in_Denmark).